rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/rackspace-auto-scale-glossary/index.md

 ### Load balancer

 A logical device that belongs to a cloud account.
-A load balancer is used to distribute workloads between multiple back-end systems or services, based on the criteria that is defined as part of its configuration.
+You can use a load balancer to distribute workloads between multiple back-end systems or services, based on the configuration criteria.

 ### Node